Guymer/PyGuymer3/tests/BigBuckBunny.md

         audio service type: main
 ```

-I then converted the video to a much lower size using the following two commands:
+I then converted the video to a much smaller size using the following two commands:

 ```sh
 ffmpeg7                                                                         \